v1nte/vim-pop/README.md

 ## install

-Depending on wich plugin manager you use, do:
+Depending on which plugin manager you use, do:

 * ```Plug 'v1nte/vim-pop' ```